Credit Cards: Statistics and Facts

 - The Bank of Canada rate represents less than one per cent of bank funding and does not influence the pricing of consumer lending or credit cards interest rates.

-- A 2011 survey by the The Strategic Counsel found that 64% of Canadians pay their balance off in full every month, while only half of American households do.
+- A 2015 survey by the Abacus Data found that 56% of Canadians pay their balance off in full every month..

-- And 93 per cent who do not pay off their card balances each month report that they pay more than the minimum amount.6
+- Of those who do not pay off their card balances each month, 16% pay it off most months and 40% pay a lot more than the minimum payment requirement.5

-- Credit cards account for just 5% of total household debt.9
+- Credit cards account for approximately 5% of total household debt.6

 - Banks work with clients who are concerned about their debt, helping them get control of their finances or choose more suitable credit products.
 Banks also support non-profit credit counseling services.

-There have been proposals in the past and more recently to cap credit card interest rates at 5 per cent above the prime rate.
+There have been proposals in the past to cap credit card interest rates.
 This would not reduce the cost of credit as intended, but instead it would:

 - make it harder for some Canadians to get a credit card,